TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 **TRU Staking** - Depositing TRU into a smart contract in exchange for protocol fees and rewards.
 **stkTRU** - An ERC20 token which represents a share in the TRU staking pool.
-**TFI-LP** - An ERC20 token which represents a share of the TrueFi lending pool.
+**tfLP** - An ERC20 token which represents a share of the TrueFi lending pool.
 **Liquidity Provider** - A party which provides liquidity to the TrueFi lending pool.
 **TRU Governance** - Decentralized voting using TRU to adjust protocol parameters and make upgrades.